F-150 vs. F-250 Super Duty: Key Differences Uncovered

 BlueCruise Hands-Free Now standard on more trims with updated BlueCruise 1.2 Optional on upper trims, includes new lane-change assist

-Hybrid Availability PowerBoost hybrid more widely available across trims No hybrid option (diesel or gas only)
+Hybrid Availability PowerBoost hybrid more widely available across trims No hybrid option, diesel or gas only

-New Trim or Package New "Platinum Plus" package with luxury interior Limited trims refined, Tremor package continues
+New Trim or Package New Platinum Plus package with a luxury interior Limited trims refined, Tremor package continues

-Powertrain Changes 5.0L V8 discontinued, 2.7L and 3.5L EcoBoost refreshed No major changes, 6.8L, 7.3L, and 6.7L diesel remain
+Powertrain Changes 5.0L V-8 discontinued, 2.7L and 3.5L EcoBoost refreshed No major changes, 6.8L, 7.3L, and 6.7L diesel remain

 Towing Capacity Up to 13,500 lbs Up to 23,000 lbs with gooseneck